hkebbi/FortiCNAPP_POV-toolbox/AWS/Agentless Workload Scanning (AWLS)/README.md

 How AWLS is deployed ?

-In this deployment we will use Terraform via FortiCNAPP CLI (lacework generate cloud-account aws )
+In this deployment we will use Terraform via FortiCNAPP CLI (lacework generate cloud-account aws ):

 <img width="895" height="437" alt="image" src="https://github.com/user-attachments/assets/181a3eae-b835-47c8-a7c7-5cb9abb1e45d" />

 Deployment:
-This module will install global and regional resources.
+This module will install Global and Regional resources.
-The global resources should be installed once for a  FortiCNAPP integration.
+The Global resources (Monitored account) should be installed once for the FortiCNAPP integration (Where a role used to create snapshots, and access snapshot, etc..)
-The regional resources should be installed in each region where scanning will occur.
+The Regional resources (Scanning account) should be installed in each region where scanning will occur.
 Having per-region resources assures that no cross-region traffic occurs.

 Once you have read and completed the Prerequisites, complete the integration steps depending on your chosen integration level: